anykeyh/clear/README.md

 ## Contribute

 All contributions are welcome !
-As a specialized ORM for postgreSQL, be sure a great contribution on a very specific PG feature will be incorporated to this shard.
+As a specialized ORM for PostgreSQL, be sure a great contribution on a very specific PG feature will be incorporated to this shard.
 I hope one day we will cover all the features of PG here !